 - no options granted by the Company to any person to take up unissued shares in the Company; and - (ii) no shares issued by virtue of any exercise of option to take up unissued shares of the Company.

 As at the end of the financial year, there were no unissued shares of the Company under option.

 Auditors

 The auditors, CWS & Associates, have indicated their willingness to accept re-appointment.

-On behalf of the Board of Directors:
+The Board of Directors:

-FRANK TSIANG JIANG
+FRANK TOTANG JIANG